 Dropshippers must depend heavily on others.
 The dropshipping business model requires a lot of trust and faith in people who you likely don’t know and have never met.
 While suppliers are as motivated as you to make money, that doesn’t mean they’re as reliable or hard working.
 All it takes to fail are one or two subpar suppliers that can’t get their activities to align with your demands and expectations.
 With so much competition in retail, mistakes will quickly lead to failure.

 Tip: Carefully vet suppliers and customer feedback to ensure your partnering with trustworthy and reliable entities.
 Additionally, do internal reviews to make sure your suppliers are meeting your performance objectives.

 Helpful resource: Finding and Working with Suppliers

-You can’t control product costs.
-Sellers who dropship outsource supply chain management, inventory, and order fulfillment to suppliers.
-Therefore, they can’t provide, affect, or improve processes to lower production costs.
-Regardless of how efficient or inefficient suppliers are, sellers must take products or leave them at their price points.
+Dropshippers can’t control product costs.
+Dropshipping requires you to outsource supply chain management, inventory, and order fulfillment to suppliers.
+Therefore, you can affect or improve those processes to lower production costs.
+Regardless of how efficient or inefficient suppliers are, you must take products or leave them at their price points.
 Conversely, a retailer that’s involved in manufacturing can continually seek ways to drive efficiencies, improve processes, and lower expenses.
 In reducing costs, the retailer gains pricing advantages and competitiveness.